gartcimore/jb3/README.md

 ### Deployment

 1. Build and launch jb3 on the server.
+If your OS use systemd, check the [sample configuration](docs/jb3.service).
-2. Configure your web server to act as reverse proxy on http://localhost:8080
+2. Configure your web server to act as reverse proxy on [http://localhost:8080](http://localhost:8080).
+If you are using nginx, check the [sample configuration](docs/nginx-sample.conf).